SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

-Oh, but before we do, in a real app, I would probably add an *extra* property on my user, called `isTotpEnabled` and use *that* in the `isTotpAuthenticationEnabled()` method of my `User` class.
+Oh, but before we do, in a real app, I would probably add an *extra* property on my user, called `isTotpEnabled` and use *that* in the `isTotpAuthenticationEnabled()` method on my `User` class.
 Why?
-Because it would allow us to have this flow.
-First, the user clicks "Enable two factor authentication", we generate the `totpSecret`, save it, and render the QR code: *exactly* what we're doing now. *But*, the `isTotpEnabled` flag would still be *false*.
-So if something went wrong and the user never scanned the QR code, they would *still* be able to log in *without* us requiring the code. *Then*, at the bottom of this page, you could add a "Confirm" button.
-When the user clicks that, you would *finally* set that `isTotpEnabled` property to true.
-Heck, you could even require them to enter a code from their authenticator app to *prove* they set things up: the `TotpAuthenticatorInterface` service has a `checkCode()` method in case you ever want to manually check a code.
+Because it would allow us to have the following flow.
+First, the user clicks "Enable two-factor authentication", we generate the `totpSecret`, save it, and render the QR code.
+So, *exactly* what we're doing now. *But*, that new `isTotpEnabled` flag would still be *false*.
+So if something went wrong and the user never scanned the QR code, they would *still* be able to log in *without* us requiring the code. *Then*, at the bottom of this page, we could add a "Confirm" button.
+When the user clicks that, we would *finally* set that `isTotpEnabled` property to true.
+Heck, you could even require the user to enter a code from their authenticator app to *prove* they set things up: the `TotpAuthenticatorInterface` service has a `checkCode()` method in case you ever want to manually check a code.

-Next: let's can this QR code with an authenticator app and finally try the full two factor authentication flow.
+Next: let's scan this QR code with an authenticator app and finally try the full two-factor authentication flow.
 We'll then learn how to customize the "enter the code template" to match our design.